Localization

 Translation Keys

-Show me a translation keyClosed
+Show me an example translation keyClosed

 Show me a translated exampleClosed